nicnosis/iu-courses/fa20/j363/web-syllabus.md

 #### Getting help with code
  * Use Canvas to send a message.
 You can use (Send to > Instructor) for this purpose.
  * Include your code.
-To share your code--- Upload your code to Box, and get a shareable link. __YOU MUST CHECK "Anyone with link can download"__
+To share your code--- Upload your code _(the entire folder)_ to Google Drive, and get a shareable link. __YOU MUST CHECK "Anyone with link can download"__
  * Include a screenshot if applicable _(e.g., something is displaying incorrectly)_

 __It can be difficult to diagnose coding problems via e-mail.__ I'll do my best, but you should consider talking with me after class, or coming to office hours if you're struggling with an assignment.